 The Early Years Team (Prep - Yr 3) have early socialisation and the establishment of essential literacy and numeracy skills as their primary focus.

 The Upper YearsTeam (Yrs 4,5,&6) aim to expand children’s thinking to explore the world beyond themselves and to establish a thirst for knowledge while building skills that will enable them to access a range of communication and investigation tools.
 Self-directed learning and goal setting are key aims for these students.

 As a Brisbane Catholic Education school we have a structured RE Program that aims to give children Religious Literacy.
 The program enables children to learn about the Catholic Tradition and to use this process to reflect upon their own spiritual growth.

-An excellent specialist Classroom Art Program operates from Year 1.
-This program directly follows the new Queensland Art Syllabus.
+An excellent specialist Classroom Art Program operates from Prep.
+This program directly follows the Australian Curriculum.
 Samples of children’s work can be seen around the school.

 The following activities and courses are currently offered as extra opportunities to all students (depending on age appropriateness) as a means of enriching their learning experience:

 All children have access to a network of computers throughout the school incorporating both a computer lab in the Library and computers in each classroom.
 Each classroom is networked to a central server in the school.

 Information technology is but one of the technologies accessed within the learning environment at CTK and as such is not seen as a goal within itself.
 Computers are valuable tools that are used creatively at CTK to enhance children’s learning outcomes.
 Our students are taught how to use the internet critically and efficiently within research and problem solving processes.
 The application of a range of software and use of email are also part of our information literacy program.